Frequently Asked Questions

 7. When do classes start?

-Classes begin in the second week of June each year.
+Classes begin in the middle of June each year.

 8. What should I get my Bachelor's degree in if I want to apply to the CBU Master of Athletic Training Program?